d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 We can now explore these concepts interactively by fitting polynomials to data.
-To get started we'll import our usual packages.
+To get started we will import our usual packages.

 ```{.python .input  n=1}
 import d2l